shantanuneema/geo_image_problem/README.md

-## Image similarity search using FastAI and Locality Sensitive hashing (Annoy)
+## Image similarity search tool using FastAI and Annoy
 ### On fine grain microscopic rock thin sections to see similar fine grain patterns in 6 different types of rocks

 __High-level approach__ -